toidiu/toidiu.github.io/content/resume_detail/brag/aws_transport_libs.md

 designed and implemented core features in the library, coordinated 3rd party pentests, helped with customer integrations, etc.

-I presented a talk about s2n-quic and the QUIC protocol at CryptoCon, an internal AWS cryptography conference.

 <!-- ### project -->

 <!-- - What your contributions were (did you come up with the design?
 Which components did you build?
 Was -->